|Stokes Bay Range Front, ON|

 Head Keepers: D.L.
 McLay (1904 – 1908), Alexander Smith (1908 – 1913), John McIver (1913 – 1919), R. McIver (1920), S.J.
 Hayes (1920), Norman McDonald (1920 - 1956).

-Front range light located on the northwest extreme of the westernmost Knife Islands.
+The front range light is located on the northwest extreme of the westernmost Knife Islands.
 The range lights are owned by the Coast Guard.
 Grounds open, tower closed.

 The range lights are owned by the Coast Guard.
 Grounds open, tower closed.